whiletruedoio/.github/README.md

 # .github

-Template files and descriptions for the while-true-do.io organization.
+Documentation, template files and descriptions for while-true-do.io.

 ## Motivation